 56.the sons of Jaalah, the sons of Darkon, the sons of Giddel,

-63. And the governor told them that they should not eat of the most holy things until there arose a priest with Urim and Thummim.
+63. And the governor told them that they should not eat of the most holy things until there arose a priest with the Urim and Thummim.

 66. Their horses were seven hundred and thirty-six, their mules were two hundred and forty-five,